Get

 Brown cat kissing a Caucasian newborn baby

-And a calm, well-meaning cat can accidentally suffocate a napping baby who is too young to move their head.
-Cats generally don’t do well with routine changes, and new babies often cause feline stress.
+And a calm, well-meaning cat can accidentally injure a napping baby who is too young to move their body.
+Cats’ preferences for routine and habit mean that they may not cope well with changes, and a newborn can cause some form of feline distress.
 But there are things you can do to create a safe environment for your new baby and help your cat stay relaxed through the changes in the coming months.

 Read on for a few suggestions on how to get the feline-newborn relationship moving in the right direction.